top of page

 Other matches - Leeton 9.13 (67) def Darlington Point 6.5 (41), Whitton 7.12 (54) def by Fivebough 8.14 (62).

 Match report: Griffith Aussie Rules team's climb to the finals of the Kinlock Cup competition game on Sunday has been thrilling.
 The disputed Whitton - Leeton game had a bearing on the semi-finals, as it could have altered the position on the points ladder.
 Recently, Whitton objected to a game on account of the state of the ball, which it claimed was not satisfactory.
 The match was ordered to be replayed, but Whitton did not turn up on Sunday, and Leeton secured the replay on a forfeit.
 That meant that the points table was not altered.
-Griffith will therefore play Leeton in the first semi-final, which will be played at Narrandera on Sunday next, under Melbourne umpires.
+Griffith will therefore play Leeton in the first semi-final, which will be played at Narandera on Sunday next, under Melbourne umpires.
 The special train will run from Griffith, and details are advertised in this issue.
 The local club is sanguine of success.

-Final Ladder: Narrandera 132.81% 32, Fivebough 121.62 % 24, Leeton 108.89% 24, Griffith 101.00% 20, Darlington Point 71.90% 12, Whitton 75.76% 8
+Final Ladder: Narandera 132.81% 32, Fivebough 121.62 % 24, Leeton 108.89% 24, Griffith 101.00% 20, Darlington Point 71.90% 12, Whitton 75.76% 8

 LDFA First Semi Final - Sunday August 1, 1938 at Narrandera Sportsground